Abemaciclib is a targeted or biological therapy drug.

 Abemaciclib is taken twice a day.

-Fulvestrant is given in two injections, one in each buttock.
-These are known as intramuscular (IM) injections.
-They are usually given every two weeks for the first three doses, then once a month for as long as you are taking abemaciclib.
-The injections may be given either at the hospital or at your GP surgery.
+Fulvestrant is given in two injections, one into the muscle (intramuscular injections) of each buttock.
+They are usually given every 14 days for the first three doses, then every 28 days for as long as you are having abemaciclib.

 Aromatase inhibitors and fulvestrant are suitable for women who have been through the menopause (when your periods stop).

-If you haven’t been through the menopause, you will also have treatment to stop the ovaries producing oestrogen, either temporarily or permanently.
+If you have not been through the menopause, you will also have treatment to stop the ovaries producing oestrogen, either temporarily or permanently.
 This is known as ovarian suppression.

 How long will I take abemaciclib for?

 You’ll have abemaciclib alongside hormone therapy for as long as your treatment team feels you’re benefiting from the treatment and any side effects are manageable.

 Medicines and food to avoid when taking abemaciclib